geannag/CyberSecurityScripts/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_ The load balancer with

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the Virtual Machines' file systems and system metrics.
 - We use Filebeat to monitor specific locations or log files.